-Indiana State Police (ISP) Commercial Vehicle Enforcement Division (CVED), along with the non-division inspectors, will utilize every effort possible to conduct public education and awareness presentations either roadside or at carrier facilities to achieve a goal of one thousand two hundred (1,200) hours spent on outreach programs for FFY 2020.
-For FFY years 2021 and 2022, Indiana will increase its public education and outreach by 4% each year.
+Indiana State Police (ISP) Commercial Vehicle Enforcement Division (CVED), along with the non-division inspectors, will utilize every effort possible to conduct public education and awareness presentations either roadside or at carrier facilities to achieve a goal of one thousand two hundred ninety-six (1,296) hours spent on outreach programs for FFY 2022.
 ISP-CVED will also conduct presentations at county/state fairs, carrier terminals, or conduct on site programs along with assisting the Indiana Motor Truck Association (IMTA) outreach programs throughout the entire state of Indiana.

 We also have a Twitter and Facebook accounts that provides followers information on violations found during inspections along with general education for the drivers.
-These site allows both CVED personnel and the drivers to interact, allowing the drivers to ask questions pertaining to CMV safety.
+These sites allow both CVED personnel and the drivers to interact, allowing the drivers to ask questions pertaining to CMV safety.